 The scientific meeting grant program is focused on funding PKD-relevant scientific and clinical meetings that bring together PKD scientists from around the world to discuss current findings and encourage research collaborations.
 We have also funded medical education programs at national clinical meetings to educate medical professionals in the basic science, diagnosis, disease management and potential treatments for PKD.

 We have provided funding through educational grants to support scientific conferences and meetings that support our mission.
-The amount of funding ranges from $5,000 to $50,000 per conference.

 We accept scientific meeting applications on a rolling basis.